lubnakhan-Github-Account/litellm/README.md

 [colab notebook](https://colab.research.google.com/drive/1eL__kDpCwR35frHCVYh3eYlhgC3RezpV?usp=sharing)

 ### ***To prevent Error***
-1. To prevent error install only litellm.
+1. To prevent error install only litellm package.
-  2. Because the agent and litellm conflict to each other.
+  2. Because the agent package and litellm package conflict to each other.
       3. And couse error.